 The Ritual is excellent in its atmosphere.
 Despite the vast wilderness it always feels eerily claustrophobic and that effect is retained throughout.
 It picks its scare moments well and is not afraid to go completely silent when needed.
 After all, they are in a secluded forest.
 There are plenty of genuinely chilling moments and a monster design which alone makes it worth a watch.
 The film is also extremely efficient with its time not wasting a minute in its 90-minute runtime.

 The entire cast gives great performances particularly Sam Troughton and Rafe Spall at the center of group conflicts.
 A slight lack of purpose and personality in characters is unfortunate, making it hard to care for them.
 Yet, devoid of the supernatural, just the group dynamics shifting with the deteriorating journey is enough to keep you hooked.
-Sadly, that also brings me to what is majorly wrong with the film.

 What doesn’t work